 Odiham Castle: On 10 June 1215 King John set out with his entourage and advisers from Odiham Castle towards the venue of signing the Magna Carta.
 It took them five days to reach Runnymede on the banks of Thames river which was the decided spot to meet the 25 barons.
 There are many romanticised paintings of that event where the king signs the charter while the barons watch.
 The Magna Carta had witnessing baron and earl signatures too and one of signatory was William, The Marshal, a very powerful and loyal knight in the king’s court.
 Odiham Castle was built in Hampshire by the king to provide a home after his hunting expeditions.
 Only the ruins of the castle exist today.
 On 10th June 2015 many will join the running trail towards Runnymede where the Magna Carta memorial stands.
 You should be at Hampshire by 9 June if you wish to join the trail and while you energise your body and spirits to have fun on the trail do choose to stop over for a night at Hampshire’s best country side manor hotel – Four Seasons Hotel Hampshire.
 The gardens at the hotel are beauty abound in spring and if you are an animal lover maybe Oliver can accompany you for your prep walk.
 Begin your day of fun with a king size breakfast at their Seasons restaurant and be at the ready for a historic trail.
 For further details to make a reservation please visit Four Seasons Hotel Hampshire.

 Runnymede: Along the banks of river Thames in Windsor is a meadow called Runnymede.
 It is the shrine of modern day free world and democracy.
 Owing to its place in history there are more events in Runnymede leading upto the anniversary celebration day.
 On 13 and 14 June a river relay takes place from Windsor to runnymede led by HM the Queen’s barge, The Gloriana.
 On 15 June HM the Queen along with Duke of Edinburgh and Duke of Cambridge, William will commemorate the celebrations at the Magna Carta memorial along with inauguration of HM statue at Runnymede Pleasure ground.
 On 14 June Runnymede Pleasure ground will host a pageant for the celebration.
 There is just so much happening near the Magna Carta memorial you may be tempted to stay longer.
-There are two fabulous countryside hotels I would recommend, Coworth Park Ascot if you wish to stay for some equestrian sport later or better still their Afternoon Tea.
-Should you wish for a manor closer to Runnymede grounds, Savill Court Hotel and Spa has all the charm needed to lure you in its cosy dwelling.
-For further details on hotel room amenities and reservations please visit Coworth Park and Savill Court Hotel and Spa.
+There are two fabulous countryside hotels I would recommend, The Runnymede on Thames Hotel and Spa if you wish to stay a luxurious hot tub while gliding on the Thames or better still their Afternoon Tea with lush vistas and a serene river.
+The Runnymede quite literally a short walk from the actual Magna Carta ground with a delightful staff to guide you with an itinerary.
+Should you wish for a manor a bit more into the country but not away from the grounds, Savill Court Hotel and Spa has all the charm needed to lure you in its cosy dwelling.
+For further details on hotel room amenities and reservations please visit Runnymede on Thames Hotel and Spa. and Savill Court Hotel and Spa.

 Lambeth Palace: When you have seen and done it all, head over to our dear London for a visit to Lambeth Palace, home to the Archbishop of Canterbury.
 This is where in 1217, the Treaty of Lambeth was signed between William The Marshall and the barons to reinstate the charter retracted by King John before his death and the war.
 It was here that the charter was named Magna Carta.